pfrolov/hexagonal-spiral/README.md

 ### The distance metric ###

-The distance between two cell A and B is by:
+The distance between two cell A and B is defined by:

     dx = B.x - A.x;
     dy = B.y - A.y;

     if (sign(dx) == sign(dy)) {
         dist = max(abs(dx), abs(dy));
     } else {